-Net sales decreased 51.0% from \$33,703,785 during the first three months of 2001 to approximately \$16,514,002 during the first three months of 2002.
+Net sales decreased 26.1% from \$55,779,903 during the first six months of 2001 to \$41,240,831 during the first six months of 2002.
 The Company attributes this decrease to the decline in demand affecting the global electronics industry.
-Although all product lines experienced sales decreases except for integrated connector modules ("ICM"), the telecommunications and networking segments were particularly depressed.
+Although all product lines experienced sales decreases except for integrated connector modules ("ICM"), the telecommunications and networking lines were particularly depressed.
 The Company is experiencing both volume reductions and price degradation as customers take aggressive price positions.
+The Company believes that certain of its competitors are selling older generation products close to or below cost, making it difficult for the Company to maintain its traditional pricing.

-Demand for the Company's expanding line of integrated connector modules remain healthy.
+Demand for the Company's expanding line of integrated connector modules remains healthy.
 The Company is also pleased by the steady progress it is making in its new Power division, and in the development of additional products in the Company's line of surface mount magnetic components for high-speed transmission and networking applications.
-At the same time, manufacturing overhead and variable expenses have been dramatically reduced, which should contribute to improved profitability as sales begin to recover.
+At the same time, manufacturing overhead and variable expenses have been dramatically reduced, which should contribute to improved profitability to the extent that sales begin to recover.